Where Does Sperm Go During Pregnancy? Is It Safe?

 Experts have reported some potential benefits of sexual activity and sperm during pregnancy.
 Semen may benefit pregnancy in the following ways.

 • Semen contains many protective and immune-tolerance-inducing substances that modulate the maternal immune system.
-Extensive paternal sperm exposure (exposure to sperm of one particular person) for more than 12 months pre-pregnancy may decrease the risk of preeclampsia (sudden high blood pressure and protein in urine) (6) (7).
+Extensive paternal sperm exposure (exposure to sperm of one particular person) for more than 12 months pre-pregnancy may decrease the risk of preeclampsia in pregnancy, a condition characterized by sudden high blood pressure and protein in the urine (6) (7).

 • Human semen contains prostaglandins (hormone-like substances) that may ripen the cervix and help in inducing labor.
 Additionally, sperm and sexual intercourse may produce a physical stimulation in the lower uterus and cause the release of the hormone oxytocin, a major hormone involved in labor, due to orgasm.
 So, sometimes, penetrative sex is suggested as a method of starting labor in uncomplicated pregnancies, though more extensive research is required in this area (8).